 collect, count and place the player’s cards in the discard holder.

+10.2 A Progressive Jackpot Wager placed on the Progressive Jackpot will win when the player has elected to continue the game by placing a Play Wager and his/her hole cards, together with the first three Community Cards, form a poker hand which qualifies for a payout as described in rules 11.7 to 11.9.
+In such event, the Dealer shall leave the qualifying hand face up on the table until the payout for the hand has been made in accordance with rule 11.12.

-10.2 Where a player has made a Trips Bonus Wager at the beginning of the round and has received a 3 of a Kind or higher, the Dealer shall leave the particular cards face up on the table and those cards shall not be collected or discarded until the payout on the hand has been made.
+10.3 Where a player has made a Trips Bonus Wager at the beginning of the round and has received a 3 of a Kind or higher, the Dealer shall leave the particular cards face up on the table and those cards shall not be collected or discarded until the payout on the hand has been made.

-10.3 If the player receives a 3 or a Kind or higher, the Trips Bonus payouts are made regardless of whether the hand wins, loses or pushes.
+10.4 If the player receives a 3 or a Kind or higher, the Trips Bonus payouts are made regardless of whether the hand wins, loses or pushes.